-If you ever want to check out a beautiful island that loves their horses this would be the one!
-The people of Sardinia (an island off the coast of Italy) and of the greater surrounds, including tourists, flock to this piece of paradise to witness the 3-day festive affair that is Sa Sartiglia.
-This medieval and flamboyant festival occurs in the first few weeks of February and is the biggest festival on the island!
-What is fascinating about this festival is that the horses are adorned with rosettes and the riders are wearing eerie masks!
+If you ever want to check out a beautiful, horse-loving island, Sardinia is a great choice!
+The people of Sardinia (off the coast of Italy) and its greater surrounds, including tourists, flock to this patch of paradise to witness the three-day festive affair that is Sa Sartiglia.
+This flamboyant medieval festival occurs in early February and is the biggest festival on the island!
+What’s most fascinating about Sa Sartiglia is that the horses are adorned with rosettes and the riders are wearing eerie masks!

-Thought to have started from the knights in the Second crusade or even older (!!), this crazy colourful and medieval festival is one to see!
-Feast your eyes on these fantastic photographs of this 3-day extravaganza!
+Thought to have been started by the knights in the Second Crusade (or even earlier!), this crazy, colourful medieval festival is one to see!
+Feast your eyes on these fantastic photographs.

-Watching over all that come to see this festival and those who participate is the Su Componidori.
-He is chosen from the “knight” contestants and is formally dressed in a bizarre concoction of medieval garb in front of crowds.
-He initiates the proceeding by blessing the main track, contenders and the crowds by riding up and down it and throwing violets into the audience.
+Watching over all who come to see this festival and those who participate is the Su Componidori.
+He is chosen from the ‘knight’ contestants and is formally dressed in a bizarre concoction of medieval garb in front of the crowds.
+He initiates the proceeding by blessing the main track, contenders and audience by riding up and down the track and throwing violets into the crowd.

-Soon after this exciting display, a joust starts and the main idea is to aim the lance at a star-shaped ring called the stella at a gallop!
+Soon after this exciting display, a joust starts.
+The aim is to thrust the lance at a star-shaped ring called the stella at a gallop.
 Imagine trying to aim at a tiny dot as you pelt past thousands of people!
-The amount of stars that the contender collects is how lucky or unlucky they will be at harvest time as well as wishing luck to farmers and spectators.
+The amount of stars that each contender collects signifies how lucky or unlucky they will be at harvest time, as well as wishing luck to farmers and spectators.

 The next spectacle involves fantastic acrobatics, hair-raising stunts and jaw-dropping team lifts, and again, this is all done at a gallop.
 Don’t try this at home!